chef-boneyard/windows_dfs/README.md

  ### Properties

-- `name` : This is the name of the folder to create, it can contain sub folders
+- `folder_path` : This is the path of the folder to create
 - `namespace_name` : The namespace this should be created within
 - `target_path` : The target that this path will connect you to
+- `description` : Description for the share

 ### Example